-According to Mental Health America (MHA), statistics show that women experience depression almost twice as often as men.
-That said, several studies and surveys have also shown that men are less likely to seek help for things like depression.
-This likely plays a role in the former statistic and highlights another problem in mental health that needs addressing: the stigma that surrounds men, their emotions and run-ins with mental illness.
+According to Mental Health America (MHA), women experience depression about twice as often as men.
+That said, several studies and surveys have also shown that men are less likely to seek help for things like depression—which might create a false idea that women are more likely to struggle with this mental health problem.

-Depression is common among men, but they don’t report it as often as women—which means they’re also less likely to seek mental health treatment for their depression.
-As it turns out, oftentimes, men are either trying to keep up the tough guy act or they just don’t know how to explain what they’re feeling.
+So, as we have established, depression is common among men, but they don’t report it as often as women.
+As it turns out, men are often either trying to keep up the “tough-guy act” or they just don’t know how to explain what they’re feeling.

 Kingdon goes on to explain that this lack of emotional literacy doesn’t just hinder their ability to explain how they’re feeling, but to understand and identify their feelings themselves.
 “When you don’t have the language to explain something to someone else, it is just as hard to explain it to yourself,” she says.